TrshDesigns/ospuzzle/README.md

 ---

-# 🌟 Ideas for the Future 🌟
+# In progress

-- **🎶 Custom Sound Handler with Effects**
+- **Custom Sound Handler with Effects**
-  Integrate JavaScript libraries to create dynamic, immersive audio effects.
+  Integrate dynamic and immersive audio control and effects.

-- **📖 Story Features**
+- **Story Features**
-  Craft a whimsical narrative around glitched "Os," transforming the terminal into an engaging and mysterious tale.
+  Follow the progression of the game to unlock different story lines in the game, a narrative surrounding the dystopic game world in which your os fits

-- **🎵 Custom Soundtrack in Progress**
+- **Custom Soundtrack in Progress**
-  Develop original tracks to define the game’s atmosphere, replacing generic sounds with a tailored sonic identity.

-- **🔊 Fully Customized Soundscape**
-  Design every quack, honk, and beep from the ground up for a truly unique auditory experience.
+  Original songs to fit the retro ambient of the game

 - **🕹️ Player Action Tracking**
   Record clicks and drags to enhance the OS’s responsiveness, adapting dynamically to user behavior, as well as adding cross windows events to mix applications for new outcomes and much more.